-ABOUT ITALIAN RENAISSANCE ARCHITECURE
+ABOUT RENAISSANCE REVIVAL ARCHITECTURE

-The architecture of the Italian Renaissance (early 15th through early 17th centuries) was a conscious revival and development of the architecture of the Greek and Roman civilization and accompanied an interest in classical thought and material culture.
+The architecture of the Renaissance (early 15th-17th century) was a conscious revival and development of the architecture of the Greek and Roman civilization.
+It accompanied an interest in classical thought and material culture.

-Orderly arrangements of columns, pilasters and lintels, as well as the use of semicircular arches, hemispherical domes, niches and aediculi replaced the more complex proportional systems and irregular profiles of medieval buildings.
+Orderly arrangements of columns, pilasters, and lintels, as well as the use of semicircular arches, hemispherical domes, niches, and aediculi, replaced the more complex proportional systems and irregular profiles of medieval buildings.

-ITALIAN RENAISSANCE STYLE MOULDINGS
+RENAISSANCE REVIVAL STYLE MOULDINGS

 Renaissance style mouldings are derived from those used in classical temple architecture.
 Proponents of the style include Jacopo Barozzi da Vignola, Andrea Palladio, and Michelangelo di Lodovico Buonarroti, among others.